jfdm/notes/_sources/naming.md

 Here the second declaration of `x` shadows the first one.
 When executing programs, however, we need to distinguish between shadowed variables.

-One way to do this is through: alpha-renaming or alpha conversion in which we must rename all variables so that they are unique.
+One way to do this is through: alpha-renaming (aka alpha conversion) in which we must rename all variables so that they are unique.

-Another way to do this is to use a nameless approach that 'names' variables based on their binding position.
+Another way to do this, however, is to use a nameless approach that 'names' variables based on their binding position: De Bruijn indexing.

 For example our language now becomes: